The Ultimate Wealth Filter

 The Illusion of the Water

-Still enchanted by the landscape, you shift your gaze to the town's crown jewel: Candlewood Lake.
-Surely, a town this fiercely protective of its land has pristine water.
+Still taken by the landscape, you shift your gaze to the town's centerpiece: Candlewood Lake.
+Surely, a town this protective of its land has pristine water.

-Instead, you discover the lake is a 1920s engineered power reservoir that spends its summers frequently choked by toxic blue-green algae (cyanobacteria) blooms.
-You ask how a town of conservationists lets this happen.
-The dark secret, it turns out, is the real estate itself.
-Built decades ago, highly coveted, grandfathered estates sit far too close to the water, their aging septic systems leaching nutrients directly into the lake.
+Instead, you discover the lake is a 1920s engineered power reservoir that spends its summers frequently choked by toxic blue-green algae blooms.
+The cause, it turns out, is the real estate itself.
+Built decades ago, grandfathered estates sit far too close to the water, their aging septic systems leaching nutrients directly into the lake.

 Candlewood Lake From Above The Clouds